Unbesteveable/pretty-good-metaphysics/Ch_01_Introduction/Ch_01_Introduction.md

 The purpose of this book is to describe a model of reality that works pretty well.
 The model integrates a variety of philosophical view points and offers explanations for our modern intellectual anxieties.

 The name *Pretty Good Metaphysics (PGM)* was chosen because it promotes the model's inherent humility.
 An assertion of PGM is that descriptions of reality are most helpful when they're simplifications of reality.
-And since a simplification isn't perfect, PGM isn't meant to be perfect either.
+And since a simplification isn't meant to be a perfect description, PGM isn't meant to be perfect either.

 ## Model description